 And that should always be the goal of any designer: Orient yourself in the market, develop unique ideas, and use inspiration as-well-inspiration.

-Matthew Clarkis principal and creative director of Subplot, an internationally recognized brand design firm based in Vancouver (www.subplot.com).
+Matthew Clark is principal and creative director of Subplot, an internationally recognized brand design firm based in Vancouver.